btrettel/flt/to-do.md

 Priorities:

+- Make test_concurrent more reliable.
+I think this problem might only appear for Intel.
+And is it only for release mode as an assertion should catch this?
+Why don't the assertions fail in that case?
+    - ```./test_purerng
+    real returned = -3999.7052
+           > real = .0000000
+    fail: test_concurrent, greater than zero```
+- transient.py: Repeatedly run tests looking for transient failures, saving results when a transient failure is encountered.
 - depends.py:
     - Generates a list of executables from `app` in before.mk, add them to `CLEAN`.
 - Add Valgrind back to check-fc.
 Suppress namelist derived-type input problem in Valgrind.